Terra Cotta

 Meh – a wood with a woody scent.

-Jambiya – A curved knife used for buttering curved bread
+Jambiya – A curved knife used for buttering curved bread and dismembering the unfaithful.

 Séance